barrymun/slack-history-exporter/README.md

 yarn run exe
 ```

+The file `history.txt` will be created.
+If it already exists the contents will be overwritten.

 ## Why does this exist?

 Useful for people who may want to save messages from a Slack workspace that they are leaving, or a Slack workspace where the license is expiring.